jentery/506v3/index.md

 *During our ninth meeting*, we'll discuss these two texts (60 minutes) and continue chatting about your player story methodologies (15 minutes).
 A visiting speaker (see below) will join us for 45 minutes, and you'll also have an opportunity to share some of your experiences playing games and interactive fiction thus far this term (10 minutes).
 We'll talk about Prompt 6 and our plan for Week 11, too, as well as the revisions statement that's due in December (20 minutes).

-Visiting speaker: [Leonard J. Paul](https://www.videogameaudio.com/) (Director of the School of Video Game Audio) will join us via Zoom at 9:45am.
+Visiting speaker: [Leonard J. Paul](https://www.videogameaudio.com/) (Director of the School of Video Game Audio) will join us via Zoom.

 **Please submit your mid-term work in progress** (20% of your final mark).
 This submission should include:
 * Your response to Prompt 3 (from Week 5),